tombresee/Sensor-Analysis/ENTER/terms/terms.rst

-what
-  Definition lists associate a term with a definition.

-how
-  The term is a one-line phrase, and the definition is one or more paragraphs or body elements, indented relative to the term.
-Blank lines are not allowed between term and definition.

 HAR
-  Human Activity Recognition

-  A branch of abc
+  Human Activity Recognition - A branch of abc